jump-dev/JuMP.jl/README.md

 JuMP is a domain-specific modeling language for **[mathematical programming]** embedded in **[Julia]**.
-It it currently supports a number of open-source and commerical solvers (COIN Clp, COIN Cbc, GNU GLPK, and Gurobi) via a generic solver-independent interface provided by the **[MathProgBase]** package.
+It currently supports a number of open-source and commerical solvers (COIN Clp, COIN Cbc, GNU GLPK, and Gurobi) via a generic solver-independent interface provided by the **[MathProgBase]** package.
 One the best features of JuMP is its speed -